HarveyHunt/howm/CONTRIBUTING.md

 Once you have made some cool changes, push to github and send a PR.

-Make sure that the PR is targeted at the develop branch, as packages are built from the master branch.
+Make sure that the PR is targeted at the develop branch, as packages are built from the master branch and that should be kept as stable as possible.